awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

 **Note**
 If you don't have proper permissions to access Amazon S3, you receive the following error message when running the COPY command: `S3ServiceException: Access Denied`\.

-   The COPY commands include a placeholder for the Amazon Resource Name \(ARN\) for the IAM role, as shown in the following example\.
+   The COPY commands include a placeholder for the Amazon Resource Name \(ARN\) for the IAM role, your bucket name, and an AWS Region, as shown in the following example\.

    ```
-   copy users from 's3://awssampledbuswest2/tickit/allusers_pipe.txt'
+   copy users from 's3://<myBucket>/tickit/allusers_pipe.txt'
    credentials 'aws_iam_role=<iam-role-arn>'
-   delimiter '|' region 'us-west-2';
+   delimiter '|' region '<aws-region>';
    ```

    To authorize access using an IAM role, replace `<iam-role-arn>` in the CREDENTIALS parameter string with the role ARN for the IAM role that you created in [Step 2: Create an IAM Role](rs-gsg-create-an-iam-role.md)\.